-Before undergoing a medical procedure you speak with your doctor about expectations, recovery, pain, risks, etc. Maybe it is time to start having additional discussions about his or her smartphone use during your impending procedure.
+Before undergoing a medical procedure you should speak with your doctor about expectations, recovery, pain, risks, etc. Even if this is something you already tend to do, it might be time to start having additional discussions about his or her smartphone use during your impending procedure if this is not a topic you normally bring up when talking to a doctor.
 Questions to be asked may include:

 This may be a good strategy going forward until there are some laws and policies made regarding smartphone use by medical professionals, but what do you do if you have already been injured by a distracted doctor?
 Contact our Philadelphia distracted doctor attorney, Eric Weitz, for a consultation regarding the facts of your case and the injuries you sustained.